 PRO TIP: You can do 1 egg or as many as you can fit to the “fill line”

 Pressure cook.
 Close the lid, set the valve to “SEALING” and select “HIGH PRESSURE” for a cook time of 5 minutes.
 Once the timer goes off, allow pressure to Naturally Release for 5 minutes, then do a quick release of the pressure valve.

 Ice bath.
 Fill a big bowl with ice and water.
 After releasing the pressure on the instant pot, remove the eggs with tongs and place them in the ice bath for 5 minutes.

 You can now peel and use, or refrigerate for ONE WEEK unpeeled.

 How to Use Eggs

 - Deviled eggs.
 Now that I have an easy way of making hard boiled eggs that look GOOD outside of their shell, I’ll be sharing my family’s favorite deviled eggs recipe soon!

 - Caesar Salad and Dressing.
 Did you know you can make Caesar dressing from hard boiled eggs?
 Yep, it’s true!
+No raw eggs needed.

 - As I try to eat more protein and count my macros, I incorporate simple hard boiled eggs for breakfast, lunch, and snacks.
 I also slice them up and put them on salads and sandwiches too!